Continuing Education Activity

 Mechanism of Action

 Streptokinase is a polypeptide derived from beta-hemolytic streptococci of Lancefield group C bacteria.
 It forms a complex with plasminogen, which then converts to the proteolytic enzyme plasmin.
 This process results in a cascade that ultimately leads to the lysis of fibrin clots.
 Streptokinase causes a systemic thrombolytic state that usually resolves within 48 hours of administration.
-The half-life of streptokinase is between 23 and 29 minutes; however, in some instances, it has been reported as high as 89 minutes.
+The half-life of streptokinase is between 23 and 29 minutes; however, it has been reported as high as 89 minutes in some instances.